CastleStorm: Release

+Downloadable content CastleStorm received two pieces of downloadable content (DLC) entitled CastleStorm: From Outcast to Savior, and CastleStorm: The Warrior Queen.
+The first expansion was released for XBLA and Steam on July 31, 2013.
+The second expansion was made available the same year for Steam on September 25, and for XBLA on September 27.
+Both were released simultaneously for PlayStation 3 and Vita on November 26, 2013.
+From Outcast to Savior and The Warrior Queen were released for Wii U in 2014 on February 26 and March 13, respectively.

+Adaptations

+A mobile adaptation was released for Android, iOS, and Kindle devices on May 8, 2014, as CastleStorm - Free to Siege.
+A virtual reality adaptation of the title titled CastleStorm VR was released for Oculus Rift and Samsung Gear VR devices on July 7, 2016, and for PlayStation VR on August 1, 2017.

 Reception

-CastleStorm received "mixed or average" reviews, according to review aggregator Metacritic.
+CastleStorm received "generally favorable" reviews, while CastleStorm: Definitive Edition received "mixed or average" reviews, according to review aggregator Metacritic.
 It was praised for physics, visuals, and real-time strategy, but was criticized for a repetitive storyline and pointless missions.
-IGN called the game an "Angry Birds for those of us who like our projectile-based arcade games served not with cantankerous cardinals, but rather with enough braided Viking beards to put The Hobbit trilogy to shame".
-IGN made points such as slippery ballista controls.

-Push Square stated the game was for those who liked multitasking.
+IGN favorably compared the title to Angry Birds while criticizing its overly sensitive controls.
+Push Square commented on the VR version of the game, stating that its overcomplicated nature lent itself well to those who liked multitasking.

 Pinball adaptation

-As the developer of the Zen Pinball series, Zen Studios also developed its own virtual pinball adaptation of CastleStorm and released it as part of the Iron and Steel pack for Zen Pinball 2, Pinball FX 2 and Pinball FX 3 in early 2015.
+As the developer of the Zen Pinball series, Zen Studios also developed its own virtual pinball adaptation of CastleStorm and released it as part of the Iron and Steel pack for Zen Pinball 2, Pinball FX 2 and Pinball FX 3 in early 2015; with a remastered version released as a single table for Pinball FX on March 31, 2022.
 This table omits blood from the game due to censorship reasons and features 3-D animated figures of Sir Gareth and various Viking enemies, and is played entirely from Sir Gareth's perspective, with modes focusing on attack or defense against the Vikings, as well as celebrations in between battles.